rindPHI/GrammarGraph/README.md

 # GrammarGraph

-Creating graphs from context-sensitive grammars for fun and profit.
+Creating graphs from context-free grammars for fun and profit.

 ## Features